-Schedule of Courses
+Schedule of Courses (Effective Fall 2013)

 Hogan students will take one ENTR course per semester during their sophomore, junior, and senior years.
 The specific accounting and economics courses required for arts and sciences, business, or engineering majors may be completed at any time prior to the second semester of the student's junior year.
-Additionally, students are required to complete an internship (ENTR 497).